Marcio-Tiene/dev-brewer-open-api/README.md

 ## Description

-It's an api to proivide data to Brewery software tools
+It's an api to provide data to Brewery software tools

 ## How to create a mongo container to DevBrewerApi